casantoso/ChIP-seq-analysis-and-visualization-using-Galaxy/README.md

 Run ```plotProfile```
 Input : result of computeMatrix
+Use the following settings:
---plotHeight : 10
+- --plotHeight : 10
---plotWidth : 20
+- --plotWidth : 20
---plotType: lines
+- --plotType: lines
-Make one plot per group of regions : Yes
+- Make one plot per group of regions : Yes

 ### Step 10: Motif analysis using ```memeChIP```